Amatrice Guanciale preserved pork cheek and neck from central Italy

 A nice story, yes?
 True?
 Let’s look at the evidence.

 American quartermasters would have had access to smoked bacon and eggs (fresh and powdered).
 American soldiers’ Italian girlfriends graciously repaid gifts of bacon and eggs with a pasta dish that was a wonderful repast compared to war rations.
 Did a trattoria chef benefit from this arrangement?
 And produce an iconic dish?

-Her version, for four people, included two eggs beaten, 120 g cured pork cut into strips fried in butter and grated parmigiano.
-She suggested mixing the pork into the eggs and adding the mixture to the hot cooked pasta, stirring until the eggs thicken and “present a slightly granulated appearance”.
+Her version, for four people, included two eggs beaten, cured pork cut into strips fried in butter and grated parmigiano.
+She suggested mixing the pork into the eggs and adding the mixture to the hot cooked pasta, stirring until the eggs thicken and ‘present a slightly granulated appearance’.

-As for the authenticity of carbonara, we would like to think there are two versions, one that is traditional to Apennine rural life (and Rome) and one that is traditional to the event that was the American liberation (and Naples), one without cream and with cured pork, one with cream and with bacon.
+As for the authenticity of carbonara, we would like to think there are two distinct versions, one that is traditional to apennine rural life (including Rome) and one that is traditional to the event that was the American liberation (Naples).

 Today the choice of pasta is crucial, it should be a thin strip pasta that can hold the egg or cream-egg mixture, macaroni and penne are too thick!

-The Roman recipe is simple, it is as much pasta as you like, one egg per person, a good quantity of cured pork and as much grated cheese as you want.
+The Roman recipe is simple, it is as much pasta as you like, one egg per person, a good quantity of panetta or guanciale and as much grated cheese as you want.

 The Neopolitan recipe is only different because any type of bacon can be used, with cream to make the dish rich enough to fill empty bellies.

 PRODUCE / PRODUCT: Flour / Pasta, Cheese, Bacon